 Our trace IR syntax loosely follows that of LLVM.
-The first line of the trace indicates that register %0 contains the result of executing operation the rand on trace's input 0 (in<0>).
+The first line of the trace indicates that register %0 contains the result of executing the operation rand.
 Note that we treat all operations, in place or not, uniformly: they all return a tensor even if it is just an alias to one of the input tensors.
-For example, mul returns an alias to the first argument.
+For example, mul_returns an alias to the first argument.